Are you looking to explore the best National Parks in Michigan? Then this list is for you!

 Pictured Rocks Lakeshore has a unique history.
 It is not just a beautiful lakeshore, untouched by humans.

-In fact, the Lakeshore has a deep maritime history, which includes one of the coolest lighthouses in Michigan.
+Lakeshore has a deep maritime history, which includes one of the coolest lighthouses in Michigan.

 The Lakeshore also has a history of logging, iron mining, and plenty of shipwrecks.
-Which led to the building of the Au Sable Lighthouse.

 The Au Sable Lighthouse and Station were built to help sailors navigate the rocky shore and lessen the number of shipwrecks in the area.

-Now, visitors to the National Park can tour the iconic lighthouse.
+Now, visitors to the national park can tour the iconic lighthouse.

 The rangers at the park even offer guided hikes and kayaking trips.